-One of the largest private universities in Argentina, the Pontificia Universidad Católica Argentina (UCA) is located in Puerto Madero, a popular area near the old port of Buenos Aires.
+One of the largest private universities in Argentina, the Pontificia Universidad Católica Argentina (UCA) is located in Puerto Madero, a popular and stunning area near the old port of Buenos Aires.
 Founded in 1958, UCA has been a pioneer in many fields and has attracted leading scholars in each academic discipline.
 It created the country’s first business administration department, and it features the most renowned music program in Argentina.

 UCA has a strong connection to its Catholic tradition, which reflects its mission to foster academic excellence, personal growth, and a passion for truth and justice.
 Comprised of 12,000 students, the University offers courses in economics, business, political science, international relations, law, computer science, philosophy, literature, history, communications, music, education, and theology.

 UCA has one of the most modern urban campuses in the country, with state-of-the-art facilities and a wide variety of activities, including sports clubs, drama, choir, and community service opportunities, all in which international students can participate.
 UCA offers a peer advising system in which UCA students are paired with international students for the entire semester.

 In preparation for coursework at UCA, all students participate in a three-week intensive Spanish language course prior to the start of the regular semester.
 A Spanish language class may also be required during the semester to provide additional academic support at UCA.

 At UCA, students have two options of classes.